Find Grad Schools

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-Job Outlook for Wholesale and Manufacturing Sales Representatives
+Are There Job Opportunities for Wholesale and Manufacturing Sales Representatives?

 In the United States, there were 1,469,900 jobs for Wholesale and Manufacturing Sales Representative in 2016.
 New jobs are being produced at a rate of 5.2% which is below the national average.
 The Bureau of Labor Statistics predicts 76,400 new jobs for Wholesale and Manufacturing Sales Representative by 2026.
-There will be an estimated 158,400 positions for Wholesale & Manufacturing Sales Representative per year.
+The BLS estimates 158,400 yearly job openings in this field.

 undefined